-each other or any witnesses.
+Under governing law, a form of indirect questioning is required during the hearing, but must be conducted by the parties' Advisors.
+The parties are not permitted to directly question each other or any witnesses.
 If a party does not have an Advisor for a hearing, Alvernia University will appoint a trained Advisor for the limited purpose of conducting any questioning of the other party and witnesses.

 A party may reject this appointment and choose their own Advisor, but they may not proceed without an Advisor.
-If the party's Advisor will not conduct questioning, Alvernia University will appoint an Advisor who will do so thoroughly, regardless of the participation or non-participation of the advised party in the hearing itself.
+If the party's Advisor will not conduct questioning, Alvernia University will appoint an Advisor who will do so thoroughly.
 Extensive questioning of the parties and witnesses will also be conducted by the Decision-maker(s) during the hearing.